CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/accesslog/index.md

 # Submission

 Use a Github repository to submit your work.
-Follow [this link] to a template repository we've created for the hackathon.
+Follow [this link](https://github.com/CSCI-4830-002-2014/hackathon-accesslog) to find the template repository for this hackathon.
 Fork, modify, commit, push, and make a pull request, just like what you did for your other homework submissions.